Jessica A. Kennedy

 Assistant Professor of Management

-She also examines ethics in organizations.
-Her research has found that women's negative reactions to ethical compromise lower their interest in business careers and that stereotypes about women's competence in negotiations leads women to be targets of deception.
+Kennedy's third stream of research examines gender.
+Her research has found that women's negative reactions to ethical compromises lower their interest in business careers, that stereotypes about women's competence in negotiations lead women to be targets of deception, and that women's relatively stronger moral identities explain why they tend to negotiate more ethically.

-Professor Kennedy teaches MGT 342: Leading Teams and Organizations and MGT 448: Negotiation.
+Professor Kennedy teaches two courses: MGT 6342: Leading Teams and Organizations and MGT 6448: Negotiation.

-Prior to her academic career, Kennedy worked in investment banking.
-She executed leveraged buy-outs at Goldman Sachs in New York and San Francisco.
-She also worked in mergers and acquisitions at Lazard in New York.
+Prior to her academic career, Kennedy worked in investment banking in New York and San Francisco.
 She is originally from Texas.

 Ph.D., Haas School of Business, University of California, Berkeley, 2012